 Descending the steep paths into the valley can be hot under the midday sun, or muddy it it’s been raining.
 The Tegalalang Rice Terraces stretch for at least a 15-20 minute walk along the river at the bottom of the valley.
 If you walk far enough, you can definitely find spots in the terraces with no other tourists—it’s really worth the effort, and can fit perfectly into your Bali travel guide itinerary for the best places to visit in Bali.
 As the Tegalalang Rice Terraces are located near some of Ubud’s best resorts in Bali, it’s quite easy to reach by taxi or motorbike.
 Though we didn’t stay at one of these Ubud, Bali jungle resorts on our most recent trip, we did enjoy the jungle resort experience on a backpacker’s budget at the nearby Jungle Fish pool club at the Chapung Se Bali resort which rivals some of the best Bali beach resorts!
 Check out our full Jungle Fish Bali travel guide review.

 Working Rice Terraces in Ubud, Indonesia

 Even though they are a major tourist destination, the Tegalalang Rice Terraces are working fields that support the livelihoods of local people.
 If you go at certain times of the year, you can see many people working in the fields.
 Even if the rice has been harvested, like it had been on our December visit, the scenery of the terraces and the surrounding environment still remain a vividly gorgeous place to visit on your Bali travel guide.
-For more Bali travel guide ideas of how the Tegalalang Rice Terraces can fit into your trip to Indonesia, check out these top Indonesia experiences you never knew about!
+For more Bali travel guide ideas of how the Tegalalang Rice Terraces can fit into your trip to Indonesia, check out what to do on a day-trip in Ubud, Bali.

 Cost of Tegalalang Rice Terraces